 The importance of free speech and journalism is paramount.
 It is a basic human right, the pinnacle of modern society and the crucible for all progress and inventions.
 This project is an extension of that and aims to aid anyone who wishes to pursue investigative journalism and research.
 It is important enough to pursue for this final year project and it is important enough to my customer to seek someone to create this tool.

 Researching a topic through search engines is tiresome and time consuming.
 Current search engines are not designed for this purpose, and as such one can often come across difficulties such as repetitive articles or irrelevant websites.
 This process also requires one to view tens or hundreds of articles, with each article having to be accessed individually, meaning lots of network traffic and bandwidth usage.
 This is a problem for individuals who are in places where internet is not readily available or where it is not at a standard as to accommodate such traffic.
 This project hopes to alleviate some of these problems for Investigative Journalists, Independent Researchers, Students and Individuals (henceforth will be referred to as “Users”).
 It will also allow authors of articles, journals and other reports to share their creations through another medium, increasing its reach.

+Scholarly journals and academic articles have a formal network of connections & references (‘citations’) that show a clear-cut path to the original data or information; however, such a standard does not exist for most news articles, magazines & many other instances of public-domain information.

 As mentioned before, search engines can be successfully used to perform the task of extensive research into a topic, although they leave a lot to be desired.
 A tool very alike the aims of this project is LexisNexis, an American “Computer-Assisted Legal Research” (CALR) tool.
 According to LexisNexis, “LexisNexis gives you access to some of the highest-quality legal research and intelligence on the market.
 Our solutions help lawyers sift through varied sources of information to quickly get to the right information for the work they’re doing and provide practical guidance in a wide range of practice areas.”[1].
 They boast the largest legal and public-domain knowledge database in the world.
 Another similar tool that works on the same premise is Google Scholar, a free CALR tool.
 However, both LexisNexis and Google Scholar only work for Scholarly Articles and Case Laws and are only useful for legal research.
 LexisNexis makes up one of half a dozen subscription-based CALR web services mostly based in but not limited to the US and the UK, creating a global “commercial market surpassing $8b” [2].
+There may be other proprietary solutions, however there is no way to evaluate these without access.

 • Aims and Objectives

 Aims:

-The aim for this project is to create a tool that professional Investigative Journalists, Researchers, Students and Individuals (“Users”) could use in order to aid and speed up the process of researching relevant topics or information, and to aid Users who do not have enough bandwidth to facilitate regular browsing.
-The project aims to have a prototype ready by mid-December and the completed project by late-April
+An aim for this project is to create a tool that professional Investigative Journalists, Researchers, Students and Individuals (“Users”) could use in order to aid and speed up the process of researching relevant topics or information, and to aid Users who do not have enough bandwidth to facilitate intensive browsing.

+This project will explore the possibility of creating a standard for news articles, magazines & public-domain information, like the citations and referencing used for scholarly articles and will use this standard for determining which articles build on or relate to others.

+The project aims to have a prototype ready by mid-December and the completed project by late-April.

 Objectives: